-Virtual Lambing Time Short Course
+Lambing Time Short Course & Bus Tour

-Lambing Time Short Course
+Lambing Time Short Course & Bus Tour

 The Pipestone Lambing Time Short Course & Bus Tour is a premier lambing time management school of the sheep industry.
 The program’s purpose is to help you improve your management skills during lambing, improve facility and labor efficiency, and form relationships in your business.
 The program combines lecture, group discussions, and tours of outstanding sheep operations.
 Program leaders include expert instructors with diverse and practical sheep experience and a highly-qualified veterinarian who enjoys sharing his sheep health knowledge.
 The farm tours highlight labor-savings management practices including barn layout and flow, raising lambs on milk replacer, lamb processing, and ewe and lamb feeding systems.
 The program will rotate between virtual and in-person delivery to best serve sheep producers in the area and across the country.